top of page

 Schedule of Condition

+One surveyor appointed to act impartially for both parties.
 A professional appointed to act on behalf of the building owner, the adjoining owner, or both, to ensure compliance with the Party Wall Act.

-Surveyor
+Third Surveyor

-Excavation
+Excavation Works

-The invisible line that separates two adjoining properties.
+The legal boundary line between two properties.

 Consent